Why the future of microscopy is computational

 Create and Combine - Connect the power of code

-By leveraging and embracing the power of containerization technology (e.g. Docker), we enable APEER users to create standard APEER image processing modules with an underlying algorithm or code written in almost any high-level programming language.
+By leveraging and embracing the power of containerization technology (e.g. Docker), we enable arivis Cloud users to create standard arivis Cloud image processing modules with an underlying algorithm or code written in almost any high-level programming language.
 This helps to take away the complexity of configuring execution environment needed for different programming languages.
-To execute an APEER module, one would only need to install Docker on your computer, which is very easy to do, and then you would be good to go.
+To execute an arivis Cloud module, one would only need to install Docker on your computer, which is very easy to do, and then you would be good to go.

 Et voilà, code from any language and by different authors connected in a flexible fashion in your own image processing solution that you can easily create and automate – regardless of your level of coding skills.